Ayr United F.C.: Stadium

-During the 1990s the club's chairman Bill Barr, who owned and managed a company which built modern-style stadiums and stands for several other clubs around the UK sought — and obtained — planning permission from South Ayrshire Council for a new 10,200 all-seated stadium at Heathfield in Ayr with an associated retail development.
+During the 1990s, the club's chairman, Bill Barr, who owned and managed a company that built modern-style stadiums and stands for several other clubs around the UK, sought — and obtained — planning permission from South Ayrshire Council for a new 10,200 all-seated stadium at Heathfield in Ayr with an associated retail development.
 The Scottish Executive then "called in" the application and reversed the decision in respect of the retail development.
 Since the club considered this aspect of the proposal necessary to fund the construction, the development did not proceed.

 In November 2006, United signed a contract with Barratt Homes for the sale of Somerset Park, having secured a 20 acre site in the Heathfield area of Ayr.
-The site would house a new £18 million stadium seating 7,650 as part of a "sports and business campus".
+The site would house a new £29 million stadium seating 7,650 as part of a "sports and business campus".
 The project ultimately did not proceed.